sizzzy/Silk-Corp-Guide/README.md

 2. Create your markdown files in the [research folder](https://github.com/NoteHive/Silk-Corp-Guide/tree/gh-pages/research).
 3. Attach your markdown file to the issue you're working on by commenting.
    - This will help the Admins or others check out your markdown files.
+4. Ask Marisa or Zee if you're a part of our SILK Corp Teams Chat.

 <hr>